 Clinical trials, such as the MAGLEV trial in NZ, are investigating whether magnesium supplementation can help to improve cognitive function in women on endocrine therapy.

 Talk to your medical team

 If you are experiencing any unpleasant side effects don’t suffer in silence.
-Talk with your breastcare/oncology nurse or doctor about any side effects you may be having.
-There may be ways to reduce the intensity of your symptoms or there may be alternative medications which suit you better.
+Talk with your breast care/oncology nurse or doctor about any side effects you may be having.
+There may be ways to reduce the intensity of your symptoms or there may be alternative medications that suit you better.